Village Wooing: Critical views

 Critic John Bertolini sees the play as an allegory of the relation between writer and text, "In Village Wooing Shaw dramatizes his own creative process as a writer of comedies, by figuring the subject of comedy, courtship and marriage, as the marriage of writer and text."
-The marriage at the end is "the paradigmatic one of all written comedy, hence the play is the closed circle of its own writing and reading."
+The marriage at the end is "the paradigmatic one of all written comedy, hence the play is the closed circle of its writing and reading."